 Plan your meals in advance and add the ingredients to your

 shopping list.
 Create a menu based around items you already have in

-fewer items.
+items.
 You can download a free weekly meal planner from

 Sustainability Victoria's Love Food Hate Waste website.

 To work out how much you are really spending on groceries, use